20 Sep 2024

 Waste is a climate issue due to the emissions caused by manufacturing products that are then thrown away, and due to the methane gases released at landfill sites (methane is a greenhouse gas).

 Pembrokeshire County Council’s share, repair and reuse network cuts waste and benefits local communities.
-It was launched in March 2021 and has three key elements.
+It was launched in March 2021 and has 3 key elements:

-1. Eleven repair cafes spread across the county where volunteers fix broken items for free.
-Each cafe has its own specialism from bikes to textiles.
+- 11 repair cafes spread across the county where volunteers fix broken items for free.
+Each cafe has its own specialism, from bikes to textiles.
 This work is supported by Repair Cafe Wales, a community interest company expanding the repair cafe concept across the country.

-2. A Library of Things in Haverfordwest launched online in March 2021 and in-person in November 2021, where residents can borrow items from the library at a low cost.
-People can browse the items available online, including lawnmowers, children’s games, and clothes for special occasions.
+- A Library of Things in Haverfordwest launched online in March 2021 and in-person in November 2021, where residents can borrow items from the library at a low cost.
 The centre is supported by Benthyg Cymru, the Welsh Library of Things champion.

-3. A series of re-manufacture workshops that takes unwanted broken or outdated objects that would otherwise go to landfill, repairs and upcycles them, then sells them to make money for local charities.
+- A series of re-manufacture workshops which take unwanted, broken or outdated objects that would otherwise go to landfill, repair and upcycle them, and then sell them to make money for local charities.

-On top of this, Pembrokeshire has an impressive recycling rate of 72% for 2019/2020 – the highest in Wales – making for a truly comprehensive approach to reducing consumption and waste in the county.
+On top of this, Pembrokeshire has an impressive recycling rate of 72% for 2022/23, the joint highest in Wales, making for a truly comprehensive approach to reducing consumption and waste in the county.

 What impact has the project had?

-The council’s work on reducing waste and promoting a culture of reuse and repair has been designed to create wide-ranging social benefits, particularly for vulnerable community members including those with disabilities, poor health or those on low incomes.
+The council’s work on reducing waste and promoting a culture of reuse and repair has been designed to create wide-ranging social benefits, particularly for vulnerable community members including disabled people, those with poor health or those on low incomes.

 Providing skills training

-The items upcycled by Norman Industries employees and volunteers in the workshops will be sold at Paul Sartori shops.
-Paul Sartori is a charity that offers free at-home nursing and medical care for people with life-limiting illnesses, and with whom the council has a close working relationship.
+The items upcycled by Norman Industries' employees and volunteers in the workshops were originally sold at Paul Sartori shops, a charity that offers free at-home nursing and medical care for people with life-limiting illnesses.

 Repaired items

-The reuse and repair network was not fully active in its first months due to coronavirus restrictions in place in Wales, which stopped people from meeting physically.
+The reuse and repair network wasn't fully active in its first months due to coronavirus restrictions in place in Wales, which stopped people from meeting physically.
 Despite this, as of November 2021:

-• 45 repair cafes have been held by five different organisations
+- 45 repair cafes had been held by 5 different organisations.

-• 187 people have brought a total of 226 items to the cafes, which have been repaired by a team of 32 new volunteers.
-Interest has grown over time, with each café busier than the last.
+- 187 people had brought a total of 226 items to the cafes, which had been repaired by a team of 32 new volunteers.
+Interest grew over time, with each cafe busier than the last.

-• 250 items have been re-manufactured and sold over a six-month period through the workshops
+- 250 items had been re-manufactured and sold over a 6-month period through the workshops.

 Raising awareness

-Awareness of the circular economy has spread amongst the general public and partner organisations.
-Residents are very enthusiastic about the network, feeding back positively and offering their own ideas – for example, suggesting which items they would want to borrow from the library of things.
+Awareness of the circular economy has spread among the general public and partner organisations.
+Residents are very enthusiastic about the network, feeding back positively and offering their own ideas, for example suggesting which items they'd want to borrow from the Library of Things.
 The council’s reputation has already been boosted by the project, and it hopes to see this effect snowball as more people hear about the activities.

 What made this work?